-From first to last, all the Central American governments are characterized by corruption and fraud.
-Every country in the region is perceived as a corrupted state, since all their scores surpass 50 (apart from Belize which is not listed on the Index).
-The public sector of Nicaragua is believed to be one of the most corrupt in the world with a score of 25 out of 100 on the transparency level.
-The judicial system is commonly being manipulated by politicians and criminal gangs delivering judgments favorable to the bribers.
-Even though anticorruption laws have been enacted in all the Central American countries, there is no recollection of successful enforcement of these laws leading to instability in the economic sector and inability of the state to increase its own revenue.
-This furthermore results in an immense raise of taxation, which normally means that fewer citizens are able to afford these taxes with several negative repercussions for the economy.
+Ever since the first creation of a government in one of these countries there have been incidents of corruption and fraud.
+Every country in the Central American region is perceived as a corrupted state since their scores all surpass 50 (apart from Belize which is not listed on the Index).
+The public sector of Nicaragua is believed to be one of the most corrupt in the world with a score of 25 out of 100 in the transparency level.
+The judicial system is commonly being manipulated by politicians and criminal gangs, making judicial decisions favorable for the bribers.
+Even though anti-corruption laws have been implemented in all the Central American countries, there is no recollection of the successful enforcement of that law, leading to instability in the economic sector and the inability to increase the state's income.
+This furthermore results in an immense raise of tax rates which normally means that less citizens are able to afford these taxes and thus disrupting the own economy.
 This has been the case for most of the countries in this area.
-Although Costa Rica has not been dealing with so extensive corruption, it is also prone to having many venal politicians, police officers or lawyers.
-Drug cartels and political parties -even the socialist ones- are mostly fostering corruption and manipulation.
-One example is the Sandinista National Liberation Front (FSLN), the socialist party, which remained in power between 1979 and 1990 and received massive criticism from the Nicaraguan population for abusing human rights.
+Although Costa Rica has not been dealing with such a large amount of corruption accusations it is also prone to having many venal politicians, police officers or lawyers.
+Corruption and manipulation are mostly carried out by drug cartels or politicians, but there have been claims of corruption by socialistic parties.
+One example is the democratic socialist political party: Sandinista National Liberation Front (FSLN).
+The socialist party which came to power between 1979 and 1990 received massive criticism from the Nicaraguan population for abusing human rights during their 11-year spell.

-Another major issue, which governments have to keep up with, is the lack of territorial control.
-The borders, especially in the Northern Triangle, are not secure and the border guard has not the means to establish order in case of any border crossing.

-People do not trust public security forces, which consequently leads to hiring private security personnel thus outnumbering the already poorly armed police officers.
-All these components mean that a possible development and economic growth is out of the question, which explains the lack of confidence of Central America's population in their own governments and the high rate of migrants and asylum seekers in the northern countries.
+Another major issue with which the governments have to keep up with is the lack of territorial control.
+The borders, especially in the Northern Triangle, are susceptible of lacking security as well as the means to establish order in case of any border crossing.
+People have lost trust in public security forces, which consequently leads to them hiring private security personnel, outnumbering the already poorly armed police officers.
+All these components mean that a possible development and economic growth is out of the question, which explains the lack of confidence of Central America's population in its own government and the high rate of migrants and asylum seekers in the northern countries.